 All differences arising from the liquidation or conversion of monetary items are recorded in the income statement, with the exception of the monetary items designated as part of the hedging of the Group's net investment in a business abroad.
-These differences are recorded in another overall result until the disposal of the net investment, at which point they are reclassified to the income statement.
-Tax adjustments attributable to exchange differences in these monetary items are also recognized in another overall outcome.
+These differences are recorded under other comprehensive income until the disposal of the net investment, at which point they are reclassified to the income statement.
+Tax adjustments attributable to exchange differences in these monetary items are also recognized under other comprehensive income.

 Non-monetary items that are valued at historical cost in a foreign currency are converted using the exchange rate in effect at the date of the initial transaction.
 Non-monetary items measured at fair value in a foreign currency are converted using the exchange rate in effect at the date on which fair value is determined.
-Losses or gains arising from the conversion of non-monetary items measured at fair value are recorded in accordance with the recognition of losses or gains arising from the change in the fair value of the respective item (e.g., exchange differences arising from items whose fair value gains or losses are recognized in another overall result or in results are also recognized in another overall result or in results, respectively).
+Losses or gains arising from the conversion of non-monetary items measured at fair value are recorded in accordance with the recognition of losses or gains arising from the change in the fair value of the respective item (e.g., exchange differences arising from items whose fair value gains or losses are recognized in another overall result or in results are also recognized under comprehensive income).